wyh2ah/12306LiteX/README.md

 # Notes

-Since using the whole Chinese map as the real case is too complicated, we may use a major station list among Shanghai, Nanjin and Zhejiang metropolitan Area.
+Since using the whole Chinese map as the real case is too complicated, we may use a major station list among Shanghai, Nanjin and Hangzhou metropolitan Area.